juju988/pytest_notes/README.md

         smoke: subset of tests
         exception: check for expected exceptions

+## Coverage
+coverage.py measures code coverage. pytest-cov is a plugin that makes it slightly easier to use.

+    pip install coverage
+    pip install pytest-cov

+    pytest --cov=name_of_folder name_of_subfolder       # space separated.
+    pytest --cov=some_code some_code/test_some_code.py  # test code in 'some_code' with 'test_some_code.py'
+    pytest --cov=some_code some_code                    # equiv to above line because 'test_some_code.py' is the only file in the directory starting with 'test_'.

+For a single file (that also contained test_ functions within it) this worked:

+    pytest --cov=single_file single_file.py

+This correctly doesn't expect there to be tests for the test_ functions.

+Coverage has a config file too, called `.coveragerc` (in the root folder of the whole project) which should point to the code under test (I think):

+    [paths]
+    source =
+        cards_proj/src/cards
+        */site-packages/cards

+Here's the description in Okken (2021) which I don't understand:
+"This file is the coverage.py configuration file, and the source setting tells coverage to treat the cards_proj/src/cards directory as if it’s the same as the installed cards within */site-packages/cards.
+The asterisk (*) is a wildcard there to save us a bit of typing.
+You can type out the whole /path/to/venv/lib/python3.x/site-packages/cards path if you wish."

+Ah, OK this is very cool - find lines that are not covered by tests:

+    coverage report --show-missing

+    ...
+    venv\lib\python3.9\site-packages\cards\api.py           72      3    96%   72, 76, 78
+    venv\lib\python3.9\site-packages\cards\cli.py           86     53    38%   17, 24-26, 31
+    -35, 45-59, 69-74, 80-84, 90-94, 100-101, 107-108, 116-117, 120-125, 130-133
+    ...

+To view that report in html format:

+    coverage html

+Ohhh - OK now that's super cool!
+You can click into the files and see exactly which lines are not called by the tests.

+You can exclude certain lines from testing if absolutely not needed by marking the block like this:

+    if __name__ == '__main__':  # pragma: no cover
+        main()
+    else:
+        import pytest           # this allows parametrization and markers

+Here's a breakdown of commands:
+`pytest --cov=cards <test path>`: run with a simple report.
+`pytest --cov=cards --report=term-missing <test path>`: which lines weren’t run.
+`pytest --cov=cards --report=html <test path>`:  generate an HTML report.
+`coverage run --source=cards -m pytest <test path>`: run the test suite with coverage.
+`coverage report`: show a simple terminal report.
+`coverage report --show-missing`: show which lines weren’t run.
+`coverage html`: generate an HTML report.

 ## References
 Okken, B. (2021) *Python Testing with pytest* Second Edition (pre-print), Raleigh, The Pragmatic Bookshelf